Data2Semantics/mustard/README.md

 LibSVMModel model = LibSVM.trainSVMModel(matrix, target, svmParms);
 ```

 This `model` can be used to make predictions using `LibSVM.testSVMModel()`.
-In a real-world scenario where not all the labels are known, the `KernelUtils` class contains utility functions to extract a test kernel matrix from a full square kernel matrix.
+In a real-world scenario where not all the labels are known, the `KernelUtils` class contains utility functions to extract a train and test kernel matrix from a full  kernel matrix.
+This is needed because the kernel needs to be computed for both the training and test instances in one go.

 2. Kernel documentation
 -----------------------
 Please see `/src/main/java/org/data2semantics/mustard/kernels/graphkernels/package-info.java` for the main documentation on the different graph kernels defined.
+Furthermore, see the Journal of Web Semantics 2015 paper: [“Substructure Counting Graph Kernels for Machine Learning from RDF data”, GKD de Vries, S de Rooij](http://www.sciencedirect.com/science/article/pii/S1570826815000657), for a detailed explanation and analysis of a large number of the kernels in this library.

 3. LOD extension